Get Your Contract Dispute Case Packet — Force Payment Without Court

 Both parties agreed to arbitration in Akron before retired judge Marcia Grant, known for her evenhandedness and attention to detail.
 The hearing was scheduled for July 15, 2023, with a procedural timeline that required all evidence submitted by July 1.

 During the hearing, Riverside presented detailed logs of supply chain disruptions substantiated by vendor notices and shipping records.
-Morales testified about extraordinary efforts, including working overtime and sourcing alternative materials to mitigate delays.
-Summit Engineering, however, produced photographs of incomplete components and correspondence showing repeated reminders about deadlines.
+Morales testified about extraordinary efforts, including working overtime and sourcing alternative materials to mitigate delays. a local employer, however, produced photographs of incomplete components and correspondence showing repeated reminders about deadlines.

 The arbitration panel faced a nuanced challenge: balancing contractual obligations with unforeseen external factors.
 After two days of testimony and virtual site inspections, Judge Grant issued her decision on August 10, 2023.